relvaner/actor4j-core/Readme.md

 [15]<a name="15"/> Lightbend (2015).
 Persistence.  http://doc.akka.io/docs/akka/2.4/java/persistence.html
 [16]<a name="16"/> Martin Fowler (2005).
 Event Sourcing. http://martinfowler.com/eaaDev/EventSourcing.html
 [17]<a name="17"/> MongoDB Inc (2016).
 MongoDB. https://www.mongodb.com/
+[18]<a name="18"/> D. A. Bauer and J. Mäkiö, “Actor4j: A Software Framework for the Actor Model Focusing on the Optimization of Message Passing,” AICT 2018: The Fourteenth Advanced International Conference on Telecommunications, IARIA, 2018.

 Page to be updated 04/21/2018